corentinlatimier17/PyEuler2D/README.md

 - **`matplotlib`**: A plotting library for visualizing results
 - **`numpy`**: A fundamental library for numerical computing, used for array manipulation and mathematical operations.

-These dependencies are essential for the solver’s operation and are listed in the `requirements.txt` file for easy installation.